haerfest/isl/README.md

 # isl

-An Introduction to Statistical Learning
+See the [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) book's website.